 The cult holds views in sharp contradiction with Christianity: They don't believe Jesus is God and claim He didn't rise from the dead.
 When Deb told me she had joined the group, I was frightened for her.
 How can this be happening?
 I remember thinking.

 My husband and I both became believers about 10 years ago.
 We volunteer with Cru.
-I'm not a person who likes to speak in front of people or be in large groups, and since Cru disciples people in their faith 1-to-1, it is a good fit for me.
+I'm not a person who likes to speak in front of people or be in large groups, and since Cru disciples people in their faith one-to-one, it is a good fit for me.

 After Deb became a believer, I was hoping to begin discipling her.
 But the Jehovah's Witnesses beat me to the punch.